bepes-code/arduino_school_automation/Database/readme.md

 ----------DATABASE SHORT GUIDE----------
-1. Database Schema on PHPMYADMIN:
+1. Database Schema on PHPMYADMIN (if you are going to run this app in localhost I recommend MAMPs):
    - school_automation
        - Users.sql
        - Clases.sql